All Episodes

 I know what you're saying is that the speculators are actually impacting the market in such a way that markets don't work, that they're affecting it.

-Yeah, but look at just a year ago or two years ago it was sixty.
+Yeah, but look, just a year ago or two years ago, it was $60.

 You know, normal inflationary.

-So that's a thirty dollar swing from nineteen seventy-eight until until the real speculation got in.
+So that's a $30 swing from 1978 until the real speculation got in.

 I'm still lying in their pockets, aren't I?

-All I'm asking is it's what it's a good question, but I'm gonna I'm gonna have to get the answer.
+All I'm asking is it's a good question, but I'm going to have to get the answer.

-Makes me wondering uh wonder if he's selling short in oil and doing what he can to affect this bubble concept, so prices will eventually plumb it.
+Makes me wonder if he's selling short in oil and doing what he can to affect this bubble concept so prices will eventually plummet.

 I just did a quick check here.

-Both Thomas Sowell and Walter Williams say that speculators in the commodities market are a good thing.
+Both Thomas Soule and Walter Williams say that speculators in the commodities market are a good thing.

-I'll give you uh details on Walter Williams' explanation when we come back.
+I'll give you details on Walter Williams' explanation when we come back.